vranki/hemppa/README.md

 * !printing list - Lists available printers and their rooms
 * !printing setroomprinter [printername] - Assignes given printer to this room
 * !printing rmroomprinter - Deletes printer from this room
+* !printing setpapersize [papersize] - Set global paper size.
+Default is A4.
+See printer settings for valid values.

 The module sends the files to CUPS for printing so please see CUPS documentation on what works and what doesn't.